uldyssian-sh/vmware-vcf-powercli/SECURITY.md

 This repository uses:
 - PSScriptAnalyzer for code analysis
 - Bandit for security scanning
-- SonarCloud for vulnerability detection
+- SonarCloud for vulnerability detection# Updated Sun Nov  9 12:50:15 CET 2025